igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Show message when leveling up
 * Create unique sprite for hotel counter
 * Show building floor level
-* Prevent creating double walls when generating floors
+* Prevent creating double walls when generating floors (and restore skipped unit test)
 * Queens inside buildings should either be woo'd or fought (and be generated again ;)
 * Unit tests for hourNow !== lastHour in game-module.updateGame()
 * Tweak attack efficiency against drabs